HakuyaLabs/warudo-docs/docs/modding/mod-sdk.md

 * [Particles](particle-mod)
 * [Environments](environment-mod)

-What makes Warudo mods unique is that they can include [C# MonoBehaviour scripts](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html), enabling you to add interactivity to your mods.
-For example, you can add a script to your character mod to animate your character's ears, or add a script to your environment mod to control the lighting.
-To interact with Warudo's built-in components, please refer to the [Scripting](../scripting/overview) section.

-Mods in Warudo are created using the Warudo SDK.
-A SDK is basically a fancy way of saying "a set of tools that help you create mods," in this case, a Unity project.
+Mods in Warudo are created using the **Warudo SDK**.
+A SDK is basically a fancy way of saying "a set of tools that help you create mods," in this case, our Unity project!
 Mods exported by the Warudo SDK have a `.warudo` file extension and can be recognized by Warudo when placed in the corresponding data folders.
 You can share your mod files with others directly, or upload to our [Steam Workshop](https://steamcommunity.com/app/2079120/workshop/) via the **Discover** tab.

 ![](pathname:///doc-img/en-mod-8.png)
 <p class="img-desc">Browsing and sharing mods in the Discover tab.</p>